Physiotherapy in Vernon for Lower Back

 The SI joint is a synovial joint, similar to all joints such as the knee, hip and shoulder.
 Because of this, different types of arthritis that affect all the joints of the body will also affect the sacroiliac joint.
 This includes conditions such as rheumatoid arthritis, gout and psoriasis.
 The joint can be infected when bacteria that travel in the blood settle in the joint causing a condition called septic arthritis.
 This is perhaps the most worrisome cause of SI joint pain and may well require surgery to drain the infection.

 Injury to the SI joint is thought to be a common cause of pain.
 Injury can occur during an automobile accident.
 One common pattern of injury occurs when the driver of a vehicle places one foot on the brake before a collision.
-The impact through the foot on the brake is transmitted to the pelvis causing a twisting motion to this side of the pelvis.
+The through the foot on the brake is transmitted to the pelvis causing a twisting motion to this side of the pelvis.
 This can injure the SI joint on that side resulting in pain.
 A similar mechanism occurs with a fall on one buttock.
 The force again causes a twisting motion to the pelvis and may injure the ligaments around the joint.

 What does the condition feel like?